rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Sync poll interval in seconds.
+Sync poll interval in seconds.
 Setting this to 0 will disable polling-based sync.
-Sync process will be triggered automatically according to this setting.</p>
+Sync process will be triggered automatically according to this setting.
 ####Params
 <p><strong>Default:</strong> 60</p>
 ####Access